farizmr09/react-native-dropdown-select-list/README.md

   i.
 Fixed Default option in MultiSelect <br>
   ii.
 Added checkicon option as props ( checkicon props ) to change default color or image. <br>
   iii.
 Added props ( labelHeadingColor ) to change default color of text selected. <br>
+  iv. added showSelected props ( showSelected = false ) will not show the selected bubbeles on the selection dropdown.
+This fixes the visibility of select option data as it was shrinking when selecting a large number of data.

 defaultOption={[]} i.e array of selected value instead of key value pair.